 prize reserve fund means the fund referred to in rule 77(2)(b);

-supplementary number in relation to an OZ Lotto draw, means one of the last 2 numbers drawn;
+supplementary number means either of the last 2 numbers drawn in an OZ Lotto draw;

-total prize pool means the prize pool for that draw, plus any jackpot amount from a previous draw and any amount from the prize reserve fund that has been taken from the fund to ensure that a guaranteed minimum division 1 prize pool is met (if it is won);
+total prize pool means the prize pool for an OZ Lotto draw, plus any jackpot amount from a previous draw and any amount that has been taken from the prize reserve fund under rule 83 to ensure that a guaranteed minimum division 1 prize pool is met (if it is won);

-validation period for an OZ Lotto draw means the period of time commencing at midnight on the day of determination of an OZ Lotto draw’s results and ending at close of business on the 14th day following that day (or on the business day preceding that 14th day, if the day falls on a public holiday);
+validation period means the period of time commencing at midnight on the day of determination of an OZ Lotto draw’s results and ending at the close of business on the 14th day following that day (or on the business day preceding that 14th day, if the day falls on a public holiday);

-winning number means in relation to an OZ Lotto draw, any one of the first 7 numbers drawn in that draw.
+winning number means any one of the first 7 numbers drawn in an OZ Lotto draw.

-74. Super66 entry may be made with OZ Lotto entry
+[Rule 73 amended in Gazette 4 Oct 2017 p.
+5123-4.]

-A subscriber entering an OZ Lotto draw in a particular week may, in conjunction with that entry, enter the Super66 draw for that week in accordance with Part 10 of these rules.
+[74.
+Deleted in Gazette 4 Oct 2017 p.
+5124.]

 75. How to fill out a playslip